zenOSmosis/phantom-core/README.md

 It is the common base package utilized in [Speaker App](https://speaker.app) / [ReShell](https://reshell.org) which most other classes derive from, independent of their React view layers.

-## Disclaimer

-Any reasonable attempt to try to explain this thing will surely develop over time, and such conclusions theoretically will eventually work their way back into the documentation.

-## TODO

-Build out this documentation (include sections for testing [SauceLabs / airtap], development, etc.)

 ## Characteristics

   - Can be run in Node.js and in browser (as a base for extension classes to build upon).